TruongGiangVu/scrapy_selenium_sgu/README.md

 > scrapy crawl result

 Besides it, testjson.json file sorts all student's rank or student's rank of a specific class and store them into json file.

+### Note

+chromedriver.exe file is chrome driver for selenium's webdriver to connect to chrome browser.